 - Group life insurance may continue for a limited time during an employee's total disability.
 See Continuation of Coverage.

 - Rhode Island's temporary disability insurance program provides up to 30 weeks of partial wage replacement to eligible employees who cannot work due to a nonwork injury or illness or a pregnancy-related disability.
 See Temporary Disability Insurance.

 - Paid family leave, also known as temporary caregiver insurance (TCI) in Rhode Island, is available to eligible employees.
-The program provides up to four weeks of partial wage replacement to eligible employees to care for a seriously ill family member or to care for or bond with a newborn, adopted or foster child.
 See Paid Family Leave Insurance.